sseung0703/EKG/README.md

 <br/>
 <br/>
 - Supernet-based filter pruning code based on Tensorflow2
-- XLA (JIT) compiling with multi-gpu
+- XLA (JIT) compiling with multi-gpu and gradients accumulator

 ## Requirement
 - Tensorflow >= 2.6 (I have tested on 2.6-2.8)